akbarq/codescan/README.md

 # vulnfuncscanner
-Scans and detects vulnerable functions in PHP, Java, Python, .Net and Javascript files
+Scans and detects vulnerable functions in PHP, Java, Python, .Net and Javascript code.